nre-learning/nrelabs-curriculum/lessons/workflows/lesson-40-update-remote-file-python/stage1/guide.md

-## Editing Remote Files with Python
+## Working with Remote Systems in Python

 ---